keilaash/cli-wiki/cli-wiki/src/git-gh/git-commands.md

 > Be careful — this permanently removes history.

-After a reset, you will need to force push changes because you are writing changes that afftects the history
+After a reset, you will need to force push changes because you are writing changes that affects the history

 ```bash
 git push --force